-Given that the available data was fully-sampled, we retrospectively applied undersampling techniques to simulate acceleration factors of 4, 8, and 16.
+Given that the available data was fully-sampled, we retrospectively generated undersampling masks to simulate acceleration factors of 4, 8, and 16.
 It is noteworthy that for each acceleration factor, we retained an 8\%, 4\%, and 2\% center fraction of the fully-sampled data within the autocalibration region.
 During the training phase, we applied random undersampling to the data, whereas during the inference phase, we evaluated the model's performance by undersampling the data across all acceleration levels.

 For the CC dataset, we employed Variable Density Poisson disk masks, which were provided along with the dataset.
-On the other hand, for the fastMRI prostate data, we opted for vertical rectilinear equispaced subsampling \cite{yiasemis2023retrospective}.
-This choice was influenced by the practicality of implementing equispaced subsampling, which closely aligns with standard MRI scanner procedures.
+On the other hand, for the fastMRI prostate data, we opted for vertical rectilinear equispaced undersampling \cite{yiasemis2023retrospective}.
+This choice was influenced by the practicality of implementing equispaced undersampling, which closely aligns with standard MRI scanner procedures.

 \paragraph{Training Details} Given these conditions, the training of vSHARP was executed utilizing the retrospectively undersampled $k$-space measurements $\tilde{\vec{y}} = \mat{M} (\vec{y})$, where $\vec{y}$ represents the fully-sampled $k$-space measurements.
 A ground truth image $\vec{x}$ was obtained from applying the inverse Fourier transform on $\vec{y}$ followed by the root-sum-of-squares (RSS) operation: